Tax Deductions for Medical Expenses

 Your medical expenses are: $2,500

-ATTENTION: Under current law, the Affordable Care Act will increase the AGI floor for medical expense deductions to 10% beginning in 2013.
+ATTENTION: The Affordable Care Act increased the AGI floor from 7.5% to 10% for medical expense deductions beginning in 2013.

 For medical expenses that would have been deductible in an earlier tax year, you can amend a tax return.